Christopher Strong

 Christopher Strong (also known as The Great Desire and The White Moth) is a 1933 American pre-Code romantic drama film produced by RKO and directed by Dorothy Arzner.
-It is a tale of illicit love among the English aristocracy and stars Colin Clive and Katharine Hepburn (in her second screen role).
+It is a tale of illicit love among the English aristocracy and stars Colin Clive and Katharine Hepburn (in her second screen role and first starring role).
 The screenplay by Zoë Akins is an adaptation of the 1932 British novel Christopher Strong by Gilbert Frankau.

 Plot

-In London, Monica Strong (Helen Chandler) and her married lover, Harry Rawlinson, attend a scavenger hunt party given by Monica's aunt, Carrie Valentine.
+In London, Monica Strong and her married lover, Harry Rawlinson, attend a scavenger hunt party given by Monica's aunt, Carrie Valentine.
 Carrie announces a tie-breaking challenge: Women must find a man married more than 5 years and faithful, and men must find a woman over 20 who has never had a love affair.

-Monica departs to find her father, Sir Christopher Strong (Colin Clive), who is devoted to her mother.
+Monica departs to find her father, Sir Christopher Strong, who is devoted to her mother.
 Harry follows on a motorbike and crashes.
-Lady Cynthia Darrington (Katharine Hepburn), a famous aviator, helps him, and goes along: She has never had a love affair and is a great deal older than 20.
+Lady Cynthia Darrington, a famous aviator, helps him, and goes along: She has never had a love affair and is a great deal older than 20.
 At the party, Cynthia meets Christopher, a friend of her late father.
 She takes him flying.